Stephens City, Virginia: Founding and early days

 When the Civil War broke out in 1861, the majority of Newtown's young men joined Confederate forces.
 During the war, the town was "between the lines", nominally controlled by the Union but with much Confederate partisan activity.
-On May 24, 1862, Stonewall Jackson's Confederate forces advanced northward on the Valley Pike and attacked Union troops.
+On May 24, 1862, Stonewall Jackson's Confederate forces advanced northward on the Valley Pike and attacked Union troops, who were retreating at the time.
 At Newtown, General George Henry Gordon of the Second Massachusetts Infantry ordered his Federal troops to make a stand.
 The skirmishing involved heavy artillery fire, but Gordon's men retreated without loss of the important supply wagons.
 When Gordon left the town to Jackson's forces, both sides claimed a victory.
+Throughout the day control of the town changed hands six times between Union and Confederate forces.

 In June 1864, Major Joseph K. Stearns of the 1st New York Cavalry arrived under orders to burn the town down to help stop Confederate ambushes on the wagon road.
 Because the remaining population mostly consisted of women, children and the elderly, Stearns allowed the town to stand.
 He required the adult residents to take the "Ironclad oath", in which they swore that they had not voluntarily provided aid to the Confederacy.
 The government required the oath, effectively excluding ex-Confederates from the political arena during the Reconstruction era.

 In April 1867, the Virginia General Assembly granted a charter to the Winchester and Strasburg Railroad Company.
 The company was authorized to construct a rail line between Winchester and Strasburg, linking Newtown to the rest of the nation by railroad for the first time.
 Though the railroad improved the local economy, which had lagged after the end of the war, it decimated the wagon-building trade.
 In 1880, the United States Post Office Department, faced with nearly a dozen Newtowns in Virginia, announced that the local post office would be renamed "Pantops".
-Dissatisfied with the name, the townsfolk chose "Stephens City".
+This was changed to "Newtonfield" 16 days later.
+Dissatisfied with both names, the townsfolk chose "Stephens City".